uwescience/myria-website/docs/index.markdown

 #### Using the Myria Demo Service
 The UW Database Group hosts a demonstration Myria service: <http://demo.myria.cs.washington.edu>.
-We highly recommend this option for new Myria users to get a sense of what Myria is about.
+We highly recommend this option for new Myria users to get a sense of Myria.
-The demo service runs on Amazon EC2 with four instances, so it is not capable to do any heavy works.
+The demo service runs on Amazon EC2 with four instances, so it is not capable of doing any heavy work.

 #### Launching your own Myria Amazon Cluster (EC2)
 For real data analysis, we recommend launching your own Amazon cluster.
 Instructions are [here](myria-ec2).